-Start by drawing a line equal the back length ( line A to A1 ).
+Start by drawing a line equal to the back length ( line A to A1 ).
 Mark the middle point as D. Mark a point 3 cm down from A1 as B ( B to A1 is 3cm ).

 Draw a perpendicular line to A-A1 starting in A: A to F, equal with the ½ bust size.
 Mark the middle point and then mark two points 2cm left and right of the middle D2 and D3.

-Draw a perpendicular line to A-F starting in F: F to G is equal to front length.
+Draw a perpendicular line to A-F starting in F: F to G is equal to the front length.
 The line F-G is parallel to A-A1.
-Mark a point E at a distance from F equal with ½ of back length ( same as A to D ).
+Mark a point E at a distance from F equal to ½ of back length ( same as A to D ).
 The line D-E is parallel to A-F. Mark the middle of this line as D1.

 Mark a point G1 9cm from G ( G to G1 is 9cm ).